What to eat in Madeira? 21 typical dishes to eat in Madeira

 Prego in bolo do caco

 Prego is a typical Portuguese dish that consists of a sandwich with beef tenderloin seasoned with mustard and meat frying sauce.
-In Madeira, the dish was perfected, and instead of using regular bread, it is used bolo do caco with butter and garlic.
+Madeira’s dish was perfected, and instead of regular bread, it is used bolo do caco with butter and garlic.

-Often, the prego in bolo de caco will also have fried egg and cheese and ham.
+Often, the prego in bolo de caco also has fried eggs, cheese, and ham.
 It’s a great snack to eat on a terrace with a cool drink.
-Well, if the regular prego is already delicious, with bolo do caco it’s divine.
+If the regular prego is already delicious, it’s divine with bolo do caco.

 Meat in a garlic vine – Carne em vinha d’alhos